-Historically, new medicines have been sought from among compounds occurring naturally in plants, fungi or marine organisms, and this still happens today.
-When biological activity is discovered in this way, the molecule causing it is extracted from its natural source, identified and synthesised – usually chemically.
+Historically, new medicines have been sought from natural compounds found in plants, fungi or marine organisms, and this still happens today.
+When biological activity is discovered in this way, the important molecule is extracted from its natural source, identified and synthesised – usually chemically.
 Chemists then make many close variations (called analogues), to try and maximise the desired effects and minimise unwanted effects.

 The skill of transferring research effectively from preclinical models to early clinical research in man is known as translational medicine.
 It also works two ways, by applying what is learnt in clinical practice to refer to clinical models.

 Read more about the value of open innovation and personalised medicine/stratified medicine.

-The UK scored a world first in the AZ-MRC initiative that provided unprecedented access to proprietary pharmaceutical compounds for academia to use in preclinical or clinical research as tool compounds for example to gain understanding of mechanisms of disease.
+The UK scored a world first in the AZ-MRC initiative that provided unprecedented access to proprietary pharmaceutical compounds for academia to use in preclinical or clinical research as tool compounds, for example to gain understanding of mechanisms of disease.
 In some cases, access to compounds that may have been terminated in the development process for a particular disease indication, may be explored for repurposing in another disease indication (where there is a scientific rationale) - this would save considerable time and effort in development, and open up potential avenues for new treatments.